Rebecca Moore (singer-songwriter): Biography

 In the early 2000s Moore was active in several activist groups concerned with maintaining low income housing and the creative and cultural heritage of New York's East Village and Lower East Side.
-She was on the original advisory board of the first HOWL Festival of East Village Art, as well as two other active groups: www.takeittothebridge.com (which she co-founded with composer Norman Yamada, and they collaborated on several actions with musician Marc Ribot as a principle organizer) and Moore founded L.O.C.O.
+She was on the original advisory board of the first HOWL Festival of East Village Art, as well as two other active groups: Takeittothebridge.com (which she co-founded with composer Norman Yamada, and they collaborated on several actions with musician Marc Ribot as a principle organizer) and Moore founded L.O.C.O.
 (The Ludlow-Orchard Community Organization).
 Both groups have since disbanded.
-Takeittothebridge.com organized two high-profile actions: one series of demonstrations resulted in winning for artists an historic settlement, in collaboration with AFM Musicians Local 802, against Knitting Factory Records Management – The artists won back the rights to their work when the label disbanded, and it was the first time in the union's history that they represented independent (non-union) musicians.
+Takeittothebridge.com organized two high-profile actions: one series of demonstrations resulted in winning for artists an historic settlement, in collaboration with AFM Musicians Local 802, against Knitting Factory Records Management.
+The artists won back the rights to their work when the label disbanded, and it was the first time in the union's history that they represented independent (non-union) musicians.

-With Ribot and Yamada and Takeittothebridge, Moore was also a principle organizer on The Tonic (music venue) Demonstration in 2007, a musical protest to highlight the forced closing of a popular experimental music space.
+With Ribot and Yamada and Takeittothebridge, Moore was also a principal organizer on The Tonic (music venue) Demonstration in 2007, a musical protest to highlight the forced closing of a popular experimental music space.
 Moore and guitarist Marc Ribot were arrested for refusing to vacate the premises.
 This is one of only two times in the city's artistic history where artists refused to vacate a cultural venue on ethical grounds and were subjected to arrest (the other incidence being the eviction of artists from Charas/El Bohio Community Center.)
 A press conference followed days later on the steps of City Hall, with then-city councilman Alan Gerson in attendance calling for legislation to protect important cultural spaces with rent relief.
-Unfortunately, no relief legislation ever resulted, and that club and many others in the neighborhood still closed.
+No relief legislation ever resulted, and that club and many others in the neighborhood still closed.

 Having written several articles for the Musicians Union Local 802 newspaper while working on these actions, Rebecca was awarded the Saul Miller Award in Journalism in 2007 from the AFL-CIO.

-Rebecca was also a principal organizer with a group of community members for the 2005 “A Town Hall for the Lower East Side” – which addressed the NY State Liquor Authority's unique role in gentrifying the L.E.S. and its effect on longtime artist and immigrant communities in that neighborhood.
-The event earned major articles in newspapers and the cover of TimeOut, NY, 2005.
+Moore was also a principal organizer with a group of community members for the 2005 "A Town Hall for the Lower East Side" – which addressed the New York State Liquor Authority's unique role in gentrifying the L.E.S. and its effect on longtime artist and immigrant communities in that neighborhood.
+The event earned major articles in newspapers and the cover of Time Out, New York in 2005.